mlister3/Geoapify_and_OpenWeather_API_Getaway_Planning/README.md

-# Geoapify and OpenWeatherMap APIs
-# in Gathering Place and Weather Data
+# Geoapify and OpenWeatherMap APIs \n in Gathering Place and Weather Data

 ### Utilization of API calls to gather geospacial data, transform, load as plots and map renders using GeoViews